Patrick Peterson: Sophomore year

-In his sophomore season, Peterson emerged as one of the top defensive backs in the Southeastern Conference.
+In his sophomore season, Peterson emerged as one of the top defensive backs in the Southeastern Conference (SEC).
 On September 26, against Mississippi State, he had a 37-yard interception return for a touchdown.
 In a game against standout wide receiver A. J. Green of Georgia, Peterson was able to hold Green to just four catches.

 By mid-season, Peterson tied for fourth in the league with seven passes defended, and was named the SEC's "Most Improved Player" by ESPN's Chris Low.

 Another highly anticipated match-up occurred when Peterson went against Julio Jones of Alabama.
 Peterson's LSU Tigers were ranked ninth in the country and traveled to face Nick Saban and the #1 ranked Crimson Tide.
 The Tigers were down by six points late in the fourth quarter when Peterson stepped in front of a pass from quarterback Greg McElroy to Julio Jones for what seemed like an interception.
 Multiple CBS camera angles showed that Peterson was able to get at least one foot in bounds.
 However, even after review, the SEC officiating crew called the pass incomplete, saying that Peterson was not able to get any foot in bounds.
 Alabama would go on to kick a field goal on that drive and won 24–15.
 The missed interception call quickly became infamous and was debated by many media outlets.

 Peterson finished 2009 with 52 tackles.
 His 43 solo tackles were second on the team behind linebacker Kelvin Sheppard.
 Peterson returned an interception for a touchdown against Mississippi State, and he returned a blocked field goal against Ole Miss for a touchdown.
 He was also named a 2009 Second-Team All-American by The Sporting News, a 2009 First-Team All-SEC performer by ESPN, and a 2009 Second-Team All-SEC performer by the AP.